udaysagar2177/docker-puppet-cluster/README.md

 This script will write the names of the launched Docker containers into a local file `cluster.txt`.
 This file will be used by other scripts to interact with the containers and so, it uses a naming convention.
 The Puppet master must be named as 'puppet'.
 The Puppet agents must be named as puppet_agent_\<serial_number\>.
 By default, setup_puppet_cluster.sh follows this convention.

-You can tweak this script to customize the type of operating system on which your Puppet agents must be running.
-Suppose, you want to run only 3 Puppet agents on Ubuntu:14.04, then change os_array to `os_array=(pa_ubuntu1404 pa_ubuntu1404 pa_ubuntu1404)`
+**NOTE:** You can tweak this script to customize the type of operating system on which your Puppet agents must be running.
+Suppose you want to run 3 Puppet agents only on Ubuntu:14.04, then change os_array to

+`os_array=(pa_ubuntu1404 pa_ubuntu1404 pa_ubuntu1404)`

 ##### shutdown_puppet_cluster.sh
 Execute this script to shutdown the cluster.
 It will stop and remove all the containers listed in `cluster.txt`